xopto/pyxopto/docs/source/mcml/source.rst

 Fiber
 -----
-This example shows how to create an optical fiber source with an :math:`NA=0.22`, fused silica core of diameter 200 |nbsp| μm and outer diameter of the cladding 220 |nbsp| μm.
-Note that in this example we also use the :py:mod:`xopto.materials.ri` module for calculating the refractive index of fused silica at 550 |nbsp| nm and :py:mod:`xopto.mcbase.mcutil.fiber` module for creating a multimode fiber :py:class:`~xopto.mcbase.mcutil.fiber.MultimodeFiber`.
+This example shows how to create an optical fiber source with an :math:`NA=0.22`, a fused silica core of diameter 200 |nbsp| μm and outer diameter of the cladding 220 |nbsp| μm.
+Note that in this example we also use the :py:mod:`xopto.materials.ri` module to calculate the refractive index of fused silica at 550 |nbsp| nm and the :py:mod:`xopto.mcbase.mcutil.fiber` module for creating a multimode fiber :py:class:`~xopto.mcbase.mcutil.fiber.MultimodeFiber`.

 .. code-block:: python